Practical Democracy: Obstacles

 Organized political power and concentrated wealth feed off each other.
 The political process in the United States epitomizes this relationship.
 If we wish to change our entrenched system, we should start by heeding John Dewey's guidance3:

 The old saying that the cure for the ills of democracy is more democracy is not apt if it means that the evils may be remedied by introducing more machinery of the same kind as that which already exists, or by refining and perfecting that machinery.

-Creating new machinery that differs from existing machinery in important ways requires an understanding of the flaws in the existing machinery.
+Thus, we need new machinery that differs from existing machinery in important ways.
+That requires an understanding of the flaws in the existing machinery.

 - 1. Martin Gilens and Benjamin I. Page (2014).
 Testing Theories of American Politics: Elites, Interest Groups, and Average Citizens.